 No Vent Needed

-This is a self-contained unit with the pump and macerator concealed within the toilet bowl.
-Because they are sealed, there is no need to vent.
+This is a self-contained unit with a pump and macerator concealed within the toilet bowl.
+As they are sealed, you won’t need a vent to reduce odors.

 Silent Soft-Close Seat